compulim/experiment-accessibility-quirks/README.md

 🪲 Seems like a bug.

-Tested on iOS Safari + VoiceOver
+Tested on iOS 15.1 Safari + VoiceOver.

 ### Findings